gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 - @ref set_bkg_tiles() loads 1-byte-per-tile tilemaps both for the GB and NES.

 #### Tile and Map Data in Native Format
-Use the following api calls when assets are avaialble in the native format for each platform.
+Use the following api calls when assets are available in the native format for each platform.

 @ref set_native_tile_data()
   - GB/AP: loads 2bpp tiles data